Netzkraft Movement

 Our work

-We don’t just build infrastructure and implement education and livelihood projects, we empower whole communities – pupils, teachers and parents – to transform government-run and parent-run schools into thriving learning environments that build brighter, better futures.
+We don’t just build infrastructure and implement education and livelihood projects, we empower whole communities – pupils, teachers and parents – to transform rural schools into thriving learning environments that build brighter, better futures.

 Projects and programmes

-• Read Together Project: The Read Together project aims to support distribution of Book Aid International donated reading books by providing Read Together libraries on wheels, which will ensure books are stored correctly on shelves and easy to access but can also be locked away at the end of the school day for security.
-The Read Together library is a storage trunk made of steel, to repel rats and termites, with large wheels so it can be moved between classrooms or outside into the school grounds.
-The two halves open on a hinge (like a book!) to reveal bookshelves to display more than 200 volumes of fiction, non-fiction or reference books.
-We also provide one-day Read Together workshops – training teachers how to set up a simple lending library and how to read aloud to children, showing pupils how to use and handle books, reading them a story in a fun and animated way to bring the characters to life and guiding fun book-themed activities
+• Read Together: Aims to support distribution of Book Aid International donated reading books by providing Read Together libraries on wheels, which ensure books are stored correctly on shelves and easy to access but can also be locked away at the end of the school day for security, along with one-day reading workshops – training teachers how to set up a simple lending library and how to read aloud to children, showing pupils how to use and handle books, reading them a story in a fun and animated way to bring the characters to life and guiding fun book-themed activities.

-• Mega Phonics: Phonics is an innovative, new teaching method, that correlates sounds with letters, providing children with a stronger literary foundation that is central to academic achievement in all subjects.
-In Uganda, the awareness and acceptance of Phonics as an effective teaching method is growing and is recognised by the Government of Uganda.
-It is included in the syllabus for training primary teachers, however, it is not focussed on in enough detail and there is therefore a large gap in the syllabus.
+• Mega Phonics: Phonics is an innovative teaching method, that correlates sounds with letters, providing children with a stronger literary foundation that is central to academic achievement in all subjects.
+In Uganda, the awareness and acceptance of Phonics as an effective teaching method is growing – it is recognised by the Government of Uganda and included in the syllabus for training primary teachers, but unfortunately not in enough detail.
 Most voluntary teachers in rural schools where we work are not familiar with Phonics at all.
+We have trained teachers at 20+ rural schools and student teacher at Kitgum Core PTC on Phonics methodology.

 For other net participants we can offer an expert guidance through trained staff, give an expert opinion, procure expert information and establish new contacts in the field of our work.